caymard/sandtracer/README.md

 sandtracer
 ==========

-A sandbox to discover path tracer rendering
+A sandbox to discover ray tracing rendering and search new ways of optimisation.

 Compilation